mantidproject/reports/DevelopmentSetup.md

 * the port to run on
 * the name of the database user
 * the database password
 * the trusted CSRF origin URLs as appropriate.
-For developer testing set either http://localhost:8082 or https://reports.a.staging-mantidproject.stfc.ac.uk if testing on staging environment.
-But for the production usage only set this to https://reports.mantidproject.org
+Set the trusted CSRF origin URLs according to your deployment environment.
+Use `http://localhost:8082` for local development or `https://reports.a.staging-mantidproject.stfc.ac.uk` for staging testing.
+In production, only use `https://reports.mantidproject.org`.

 In order to function correctly.
 Docker compose supports the de-facto standard method for setting initial environment variables: `.env files`.